-One of the nice things about Beverly is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Beverly is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 Although the majority of commuting trips in the city are by private automobile, Beverly is somewhat unusual for a city of its size for having a substantial number of people who use public transportation.
 For a lot of people, the train helps to get to and from their jobs every morning, which benefits everyone in the Beverly area by reducing both traffic and air pollution.

-The per capita income in Beverly in 2010 was $40,189, which is upper middle income relative to Massachusetts, and wealthy relative to the rest of the US.
-This equates to an annual income of $160,756 for a family of four.
+The per capita income in Beverly in 2018 was $50,533, which is middle income relative to Massachusetts, and wealthy relative to the rest of the US.
+This equates to an annual income of $202,132 for a family of four.
 However, Beverly contains both very wealthy and poor people as well.

+Beverly is a somewhat ethnically-diverse city.
 The people who call Beverly home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Beverly residents report their race to be White, followed by Asian.
-Important ancestries of people in Beverly include Italian, English, French , and German.
+The greatest number of Beverly residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Beverly include Irish, Italian, English, German, and French.